Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

 \subsection{Summary of contribution}

-The main result of this work is the convexification of the multi-interval energy-reserve market clearing involving SoC-dependent bids.
-To this end, our contribution is threefold.
+We address the nonconvexity and uncertainty in a multi-interval co-optimized energy-reserve market involving SoC-dependent bids.
+Our contribution is threefold.

-First, we present a formulation of the co-optimized energy-reserve market with SoC-dependent bids.
-The novelty of the proposed market clearing optimization is a rigorous modeling of the look-ahead energy and regulation dispatch uncertainties, compared with the ad-hoc characterization of BESS costs in the existing energy-regulation co-optimization framework.
+First, we present a robust formulation of the co-optimized energy-reserve market with SoC-dependent bids.
+The regulation reserve capacity is cleared when the SoC-dependent storage cost is uncertain, as it depends on the unknown regulation trajectories ex-post of the market clearing.
+The novelty of our formulation is a rigorous model of such uncertainties in the multi-interval look-ahead energy and regulation dispatch, compared with the ad-hoc characterization of BESS costs in the existing electricity market.